 Canada wild rye normally grows 2 to 3 feet tall, but may reach 5 feet tall if moisture is adequate.
 Form is upright to upright-arching.

-Native to most of North America.
-Found in a variety of habitats.
+C-Value: 4.
+Native to most of North America and found in a variety of habitats.

 Flowering occurs in mid-summer.
-Tiny flowers are held in arched, drooping spikes.
+Tiny flowers are held in arched, drooping spikes and are bluish-green.
 Spikes feature long awns (bristles).
-Flowers are bluish-green.

 The small fruit (caryopsis or grains) are held in the arched drooping spikes.
-As the fruit mature, the awns (bristles) spread out and become more curved.
+As the fruit matures, the awns (bristles) spread out and become more curved.
 Fruit is tan in fall and winter.